 And, like any good salesperson, don’t leave without getting referrals.
-Ask that they share their purchase with their social networks to gain tacit endorsements among their social graph.
+Ask that they share their purchase with their social networks to gain tacit endorsements among members of their social graph.
 For instance, Groupon offers to refund your purchase if you get 3 friends to buy it.
 That’s a great incentive to share.

 I was involved in marketing in the old days when we didn’t talk about building a relationship with customers to keep them coming back.
 Now, relationships are seen as the goal of all transactions.
 But some customers don’t really want a relationship with you.
 This was brought to my attention in some work I was doing in graduate school — sometimes you just want your waiter to bring your food and leave you alone.
 You don’t want them to be your best friend and keep stopping by the table to ask if you need anything.
-Just fill my water-glass and disappear.
+Just fill my water glass and disappear.

-You obviously want to retain existing customers since it’s 5x more expensive to replace a customer who leaves your digital marketing funnel.
+You obviously want to retain existing customers since it’s 5X more expensive to replace a customer who leaves your (digital) marketing funnel.
 Again, provide value and customers will likely stay.
 Annoy them with constant irrelevant emails and spam their newsfeeds and they’ll leave.